 Keen to understand how the site I have been working on would test to someone who has never seen it before, I invited my mother to be my UX test guinea pig with the promise of dinner in return.

-With a brand new website about to be launched, it is important to have user feedback.
-My mother perfectly fitting in one of the demographics of users, therefore was an ideal candidate for user experienced testing.
-Knowing she wasn’t the most tech savvy also meant to that if something was easy or clear for her, then most users would also be able to understand.
+With a brand new website about to be launched, it is essential to have user feedback.
+My mother perfectly fitted in one of the demographics of users.
+Therefore, she was an ideal candidate for user experience testing.
+Knowing she wasn’t the most tech-savvy also meant that most users would also understand if something was easy or straightforward for her.

-When I asked her to find certain information within the site, she navigated to the complete wrong section of the website, and after a while gave up looking.
-Now, I’m not saying that some of the problems she found were major issues, it might just be because she spends little time online.
-But it was extremely informative for me, and gave me a good list of issues to be looked at and fixed.
+When I asked her to find specific information within the site, she navigated to the completely wrong section of the website, and after a while, gave up looking.
+Now, I’m not saying that some of the problems she found were significant issues.
+It might just be because she spends little time online.
+But it was highly informative for me and gave me a good list of issues to be looked at and fixed.

 I think UX testing with mothers IS the future.
 Care to lend me yours?